Islamophobia in Germany

 Islamophobia in Germany refers to the set of discourses, behaviors and structures which express feelings of anxiety, fear, hostility and rejection towards Islam and/or Muslims in Germany.
 Islamophobia can manifest itself through discrimination in the workforce, negative coverage in the media, and violence against Muslims.
-Various Islamic groups in Germany have expressed concerns over the attacks targeting mosques.
+Crimes against mosques in Germany decreased by 16% in 2025 compared to 2024, despite Islamic terrorist threats being the most prevalent in Germany.